iamdcj/javascripts/core/types/README.md

 ### **Primitive Types**

-A primitive type is any type which is not an object - these types have no methods, and are at the lowest level of a language's implementation.
+A primitive type is any type which is not a collection of values(object/array) - these types are just solitary, standalone values - thethave no methods, and are at the lowest level of a language's implementation.

 **Primitives are immutable**; the original cannot be altered - _*Primitives are passed by value, not by reference*_.